apigee/istio-mixer-adapter/README.md

     curl http://${GATEWAY_URL}/hello -H "x-api-key: {your consumer key}"

 The call should now be successful.
 You're back in business and your authentication policy works!

+Note: There may be some latency in configuration.
+The API Product information refreshes from Apigee every two minutes.
+In addition, configuration changes you make to Istio will take a few moments to be propagated throughout the mesh.
+During this time, you could see inconsistent behavior as it takes effect.

 ### Hit your Quota